Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-To calculate the binary vector masking value (equation~\ref{eq:mask_bin}), we need to calculate the inner product of two homomorphically encrypted ciphertexts $c$ and $d$.
-After an initial multiplication $c\cdot d$, the inner product requires log$_2(n/2)$ rotations and additions, followed by equation~\ref{eq:finalsum} to produce a ciphertext, where the result is encoded in each of the $n$ slots.
+To calculate the binary vector masking value (\Cref{eq:mask_bin}), we need to calculate the inner product of two homomorphically encrypted ciphertexts $c$ and $d$.
+After an initial multiplication $c\cdot d$, the inner product requires log$_2(\sfrac{n}{2})$ rotations and additions, followed by \Cref{eq:finalsum} to produce a ciphertext, where the result is encoded in each of the $n$ slots.
 Our implementation uses rejection sampling and the \shake algorithm to cryptographically secure sample all the required random values in $\Z_p$.
-The total multiplicative depth to homomorphically evaluate the final mask (equation~\ref{eq:mask}) is $1$ ciphertext-ciphertext multiplication and $2$ plaintext-ciphertext multiplications.
+The total multiplicative depth to homomorphically evaluate the final mask (\Cref{eq:mask}) is $1$ ciphertext-ciphertext multiplication and $2$ plaintext-ciphertext multiplications.

-\subsection{BFV Parameters}
+\subsection{BFV parameters}

-In BFV, one can choose three different parameters which greatly impact the runtime, security, and the available noise budget (i.e. how much further noise can be introduced until decryption will fail): \begin{itemize} \item Plaintext modulus $t$ \begin{itemize} \item In general an arbitrary integer $t$. \item Needs to be prime and congruent to $1$ (mod $2\cdot n$) to enable packing. \end{itemize} \item Ciphertext modulus $q = \prod_i q_i$, with $q_i$ being prime. \item Degree $n$ of the reduction polynomial (power of two). \end{itemize}

-We test our implementation for a computational security level of $\kappa=128\,$bit for different plaintext moduli using the default parameters for $q$ provided by SEAL.
-See Appendix~\ref{app:param} for more details on the impact of the parameters and a list of the ones we used in our implementation.
+In BFV, one can choose three different parameters which greatly impact the runtime, security, and the available noise budget (i.e. how much further noise can be introduced until decryption will fail).
+These paramaters are the degree of the reduction polynomial $n=2^k$, the plaintext modulus $p$, which needs to be prime and $p \equiv$ $1$ (mod $2\cdot n$) to enable packing, and the ciphertext modulus $q$.
+We test our implementation for a computational security level of $\kappa=128\,$bit for different plaintext moduli $p$ using the smallest $n$ (and its default value for $q$) providing enough noise budget for correct evaluation of our protocol.